+Spatial Opportunities

-Spatial Challenges Spatial Opportunities • Non-transfer of R293 townships, these townships are still largely controlled by the province. • The municipal area has a well developed road and rail network.
-The road network includes links to the N1 running north-south through the area and the Trans-Limpopo • Lack of integrated human settlements development in town. corridor • The demarcation of sites by traditional authorities creates service backlogs. • The municipality owns substantial amount of land for residential development. • Tribal land has a significant impact on development.
-Ownership is restricted and • There is also a land use management scheme in operation within the town including a densification policy. controlled outside the normal land ownership arrangements. • There are areas for urban development. • The development and growth of the urban core is limited because of ongoing land • Biodiversity protection areas such as the Soutpansberg biosphere.
-Claims.
-The land restitution process restricts investment and the development of land.
-Farming areas, namely, Commercial farming areas; and small scale or subsistence farming areas.
-Areas with mineral potential.
+- The municipal area has a well developed road and rail network.
+The road network includes links to the N1 running north-south through the area and the Trans-Limpopo corridor - The municipality owns substantial amount of land for residential development. - There is also a land use management scheme in operation within the town including a densification policy. - There are areas for urban development. - Biodiversity protection areas such as the Soutpansberg biosphere. - Farming areas, namely, Commercial farming areas; and small scale or subsistence farming areas. - Areas with mineral potential.

-2.4.8 Spatial Development Framework
+3.1.7.3 Spatial Development Framework